 staggered sounding: The use of a sounding physical layer (PHY) protocol data unit (PPDU) that is not a null data PPDU (NDP) and that includes one or more Data Long Training fields (DLTFs) and one or more Extension Long Training fields (ELTFs).

-station (STA) 2G4: A STA that is operating on a channel that belongs to any operating class that has a value of 25 or 40 for the entry in the Channel spacing column and that has a value of 2.407 or 2.414 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).
+station (STA) 2G4: [STA 2G4] A STA that is operating on a channel that belongs to any operating class that has a value of 25 or 40 for the entry in the Channel spacing column and that has a value of 2.407 or 2.414 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).

-station (STA) 5G: A STA that is operating on a channel that belongs to any operating class that has a value of 20 or 40 for the entry in the Channel spacing column and that has a value of 5 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).
+station (STA) 5G: [STA 5G] A STA that is operating on a channel that belongs to any operating class that has a value of 20 or 40 for the entry in the Channel spacing column and that has a value of 5 for the entry in the Channel starting frequency column of any of the tables found in E.1 (Country information and operating classes).

-station (STA) 6G: A STA that is operating on a channel that belongs to any operating class that has a value of 5.925 or 5.950 for the entry in the “Channel starting frequency” column of Table E-4 (Global operating classes).
+station (STA) 6G: [STA 6G] A STA that is operating on a channel that belongs to any operating class that has a value of 5.925 or 5.950 for the entry in the “Channel starting frequency” column of Table E-4 (Global operating classes).

-sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.
+sub 1 GHz 1M (S1G_1M) physical layer (PHY) protocol data unit (PPDU): [S1G_1M PPDU] A 1 MHz PPDU or 1 MHz duplicate PPDU that is transmitted with S1G_1M preamble.

-sub 1 GHz long (S1G_LONG) physical layer (PHY) protocol data unit (PPDU): A Clause 23 (Sub 1 GHz (S1G) PHY specification) PPDU.
+sub 1 GHz long (S1G_LONG) physical layer (PHY) protocol data unit (PPDU): [S1G_LONG PPDU] A Clause 23 (Sub 1 GHz (S1G) PHY specification) PPDU.

-sub 1 GHz modulation and coding scheme (S1G-MCS): A specification of the S1G physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM) and forward error correction (FEC) coding rate (e.g., 1/2 rep2, 1/2, 2/3, 3/4, 5/6) that is used in an S1G PHY protocol data unit (PPDU).
+sub 1 GHz modulation and coding scheme: [S1G-MCS] A specification of the S1G physical layer (PHY) parameters that consists of modulation order (e.g., BPSK, QPSK, 16-QAM, 64-QAM, 256-QAM) and forward error correction (FEC) coding rate (e.g., 1/2 rep2, 1/2, 2/3, 3/4, 5/6) that is used in an S1G PHY protocol data unit (PPDU).

-sub 1 GHz (S1G) physical layer (PHY) protocol data unit (PPDU): A PPDU transmitted with the TXVECTOR parameter FORMAT equal to S1G, S1G_DUP_1M, or S1G_DUP_2M.
+sub 1 GHz (S1G) physical layer (PHY) protocol data unit (PPDU): [S1G PPDU] A PPDU transmitted with the TXVECTOR parameter FORMAT equal to S1G, S1G_DUP_1M, or S1G_DUP_2M.
 The PPDU is transmitted with the S1G_SHORT, S1G_LONG, or S1G_1M preamble.

-sub 1 GHz short (S1G_SHORT) physical layer (PHY) protocol data unit (PPDU): A 2 MHz, 4 MHz, 8 MHz, 16 MHz, or 2 MHz duplicate PPDU with short preamble format.
+sub 1 GHz short (S1G_SHORT) physical layer (PHY) protocol data unit (PPDU): [S1G_SHORT PPDU] A 2 MHz, 4 MHz, 8 MHz, 16 MHz, or 2 MHz duplicate PPDU with short preamble format.

-subchannel selective transmission (SST) channel: A channel that is permitted for the subchannel selective transmission indicated by either an SST element or an RPS element.
+subchannel selective transmission (SST) channel: [SST channel] A channel that is permitted for the subchannel selective transmission indicated by either an SST element or an RPS element.

-subscription service provider (SSP) roaming: The use by a station (STA) of an SSP’s IEEE 802.11 infrastructure, with which the terminal has no direct agreement, based on a subscription and formal agreement with the STA’s own SSP.
+subscription service provider (SSP) roaming: [SSP roaming] The use by a station (STA) of an SSP’s IEEE 802.11 infrastructure, with which the terminal has no direct agreement, based on a subscription and formal agreement with the STA’s own SSP.

 successful transmission: A transmission and the reception of its expected immediate response or a transmission for which no immediate response is expected.